Saudi man arrested after stabbing guard at French Consulate

-DUBAI, United Arab Emirates (AP) - Saudi Arabia’s state-run news agency is reporting that a Saudi man has been detained after stabbing and slightly wounding a guard at the French Consulate in the city of Jiddah.
+DUBAI, United Arab Emirates (AP) - A Saudi man stabbed and slightly wounded a guard at the French Consulate in the city of Jiddah on Thursday, state media in the kingdom reported.

-The Saudi Press Agency report on Thursday offered no motive for the attack.
+The Saudi Press Agency offered no immediate motive for the attack in the Red Sea port city.
 However, it comes amid heightened tensions after an assailant decapitated a French middle school teacher who showed caricatures of the Prophet Muhammad for a class on free speech.
 Those caricatures were published by Charlie Hebdo and cited by the men who gunned down the newspaper’s editorial meeting in 2015.

+The Saudi Press Agency report, citing police spokesman Maj.
+Mohammed al-Ghamdi, said the special force for diplomatic security was able to arrest the Saudi man.
+He is said to be in his 40s.
+The guard was taken to a hospital for treatment, the agency said.

-On Thursday, authorities say an attacker armed with a knife killed three people at a church in the French city of Nice.
+In France on Thursday, authorities said an attacker armed with a knife killed three people at a church in the city of Nice.
+It wasn’t immediately clear if that attack or the one in Jiddah involved the current controversy, which has seen protests across the Muslim world.

 Sign up for Daily Newsletters